Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Introduction

-In summary, this work makes the following contributions: \begin{itemize} \item We present \textbf{MeasureBench}, a comprehensive benchmark targeting fine-grained instrument reading across 26 instrument types and 2,442 image–question pairs. \item We provide a controllable 2D/3D synthesis pipeline that produces precise labels for sketch or photorealistic images with randomized readings for 39 instruments. \item We deliver a \textbf{standardized evaluation} of 17 contemporary VLMs and an analysis of their failure modes, highlighting concrete gaps in low-level perception and precise geometric reasoning that are not bridged by language priors. \item Based on our synthetic data pipeline, we conduct preliminary experiments of reinforcement learning, leading to some promising results for more data curation but also implying a potential need for future efforts on more crafted design of visual representation for better generalization. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We present \textbf{MeasureBench}, a comprehensive benchmark targeting fine-grained instrument reading across 26 instrument types and 2,442 image–question pairs. \item We provide a controllable 2D/3D synthesis pipeline that produces precise labels for sketch or photorealistic images with randomized readings for 39 instruments. \item We deliver a \textbf{standardized evaluation} of 18 contemporary VLMs and an analysis of their failure modes, highlighting concrete gaps in low-level perception and precise geometric reasoning. \item Preliminary RFT experiments using our synthetic pipeline show promise for data curation, but highlight the need for better visual representations to improve generalization. \end{itemize}

-Together, these results position MeasureBench as a focused test for the fine-grained visual competencies.
-We hope our results and this new benchmark could help future modeling efforts towards more fine-grained visual representation that would enable future VLMs to reason from detailed visual clues, then naturally generalize on instrument reading and other visual tasks that requires crucial visual capabilities such as geometric alignment and spatial understanding.